 The purple carton is ultra pasteurized- goat milk.
 Goat milk is more difficult to work with in general so avoid this overly-processed milk.

 If you're desperate and don't mind experimenting, you can try lactose-free milk or ultra-pasteurized cow's milk with Ricotta, Paneer and Queso Blanco.
 These recipes produce cheese by acid-coagulation.
-It will not always work and you might get a very loose cheese as a result.
+It will not always work and you might get a very loose curd that is difficult to strain as a result.
 If you move on to make these cheeses with rennet or cultures, ultra pasteurized milk will likely not work at all.